Still, these businesses face challenges like many other minority-owned ventures.

-Lambda Legal’s website outlines the rights of LGBTQ individuals and those living with HIV on its front page.
+Lambda Legal’s website outlines the rights of LGBTQIA+ individuals and those living with HIV on its front page.
 Its help desk provides information and resources relating to discrimination based on sexual orientation, gender identity, gender expression, and HIV status.

 For more information on our business formation plans, take a look at our prices and the features we offer.
 When you’re ready to take the first step on setting up your business, ZenBusiness will be ready to help.

-The content on this page is for informational purposes only and does not constitute legal, tax, or accounting advice.
-If you have specific questions about any of these topics, seek the counsel of a licensed professional in your state.
+Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+If you have specific questions about any of these topics, seek the counsel of a licensed professional.